 "The subscriber is responsible" for the cost, Johnston replied.
 "If one of the spouses is a retiree, we ask that the retired individual make the town whole," he said.
 Otherwise, the subscriber pays the difference.
 But if a bill isn't paid for a couple of months, the subscriber is dropped from the plan.

-Swain said that in that case, there should be an added administration fee to
+Swain said that in that case, there should be an added administration fee to re-subscribe.
+If payment becomes an on-again, off-again arrangement, there's time consuming paperwork involved, he said.

 "We're not talking about employees," Prescott stressed, reiterating Swain's earlier point.